ScryEngineering/scrygroup.com/content/services/consulting-training.md

 You dread the traditional training experience - boring PowerPoints and uninspired presentations.
 Time for something that keeps your team engaged and gets results.

 When it comes to learning, there's no substitute for direct experience - working side-by-side a team of experts who guide you through the entire process.
-We love teaching talented teams to solve their own problems, and that's why we're turning the traditional consulting & training program on its head.
+We love teaching talented teams how they can be more efficient, effective and productive.
+That's why we deeply integrate consulting *with* training - to set our knowledge free AND deliver a high-quality product, that your in-house team helped to create.

-With extensive experience in and countless stories from the trenches of software consulting, training and development, we understand the critical importance of building a true partnership based on trust, transparency and experiential learning.

-We engage your team as partners, not students, from the first day.
+With extensive experience in and countless stories from the trenches of software consulting, training and development, we engage your team as partners, not students, from the first day.

 ### The problem with traditional consulting and training